 At Stoplight, fueling the future of a diverse pipeline of API enthusiasts, developers, and creators is incredibly important to us.
 We recognize that creativity, ethical innovation and sustainable growth can only happen when all diverse experiences are brought to the table.
 We are partnering with Women in APIs to highlight the impactful stories of women in technology from around the world to inspire the next generation of technologists to join the ever-growing API community.
 We all win by building together.

 At Twilio, we strive to build equity, equality, and belonging into the overall strategy of the company.
 Diversity is best measured in actions, not words.
 Our goal is to create a space for underrepresented communities by removing barriers to access, going where others don’t, and building bridges to make tech more representative.
 This is why we are partnering with Women in APIs, to help empower the current and future generation of women in tech, and support the voices and actions of all women in the API community.
-We’re excited about the what can be achieved through this partnership.
+We’re excited about what can be achieved through this partnership.

-© 2023 by apidays
+© 2024 by apidays

 Privacy Policy / Code of Conduct / Meet the Team / Speaking Guidelines